srobo/team-emails/SR2021/2020-11-20-discord-emails.md

 As previously mentioned we're using [Discord](https://studentrobotics.org/docs/team_admin/discord) as our pirmary communication method for competitor support.
 Your invite link is [discord link].

-Upon joiing the server users will need to provide a password to gain the correct permissions.
+Upon joining the server users will need to provide a password to gain the correct permissions.
 Your team(s) details are

 | TLA | Password |
 | --- | -------- |